 In Conclusion

-The point of dressing for an interview is not to look good so much as to demonstrate that you understand professional sartorial mores.
 Furthermore, dressing the right way will allow the interviewer to focus on you, your achievements, your personality, and what you can bring to the table for their organization.

-To learn more about suits and other sartorial information visit our Suits Homepage.
+To learn more about suits and other sartorial information, visit our Suits Homepage.

 What Next?